jateeq/remalize/readme.md

 Record dream -> make associations -> connect dream to waking life -> interpret -> ritualize

+Interpretation notes:
+- Likely the message is going to be something you don't already know
+- Symbols in dreams respresent aspects of you, not the real counterparts
+- An interpretation that blames others is likely wrong

 ### Dream dictionaries
 We generally don't recommend using dream dictionaries, becasue dream symbols are unique to you.
 The exception here is for archetypes, which tend to have